 I think a lot of people simply want to “succeed” in what they do.
-This means that if something unexpected happens, we tent to search for a justification of the fact.
+This means that if something unexpected happens, we tend to search for a justification of the fact.
 This is a great mental exercise for sure, but I’ve learned long ago to actually verify the outcomes I receive.
 Below is a small process I try to follow in doing so!

 I think that shape of the deformation is more important than its value!
-Checking how the shape of the deformation looks like gives you a chance to think whether the model works as intended!
+Checking how the shape of the deformation looks gives you a chance to think about whether the model works as intended!
 This is not a code-check or a demand your Customer will have.
 This step is only for you, as it allows you to see if everything went well.

 Note that you may need to increase the scale of deformations dramatically to see the model behavior.
 Again: this is not about the value of the deformation, but about the shape of it!

 Checking deformation values may be a bit tricky.
-This is because the software usually “auto-scales” deformations based on the model size.
-This means that what you see on a screen is not the “actual” deformed shape, but rather shape with scale factor selected by the software automatically (to “enhance” user experience).
+This is because of the software usually “auto-scales” deformations based on the model size.
+This means that what you see on a screen is not the “actual” deformed shape, but rather a shape with a scale factor selected by the software automatically (to “enhance” user experience).